Schools Receiving Meals

 Thanks to a one year grant from the Toledo Community Foundation, we were able to add Franklin Elementary School to our list of recipients.
 Franklin is part of the Delphos Jefferson School system.
 Thank you to all who have aided us in our efforts as we seek to reduce hunger among local students.

 Meals 'til Monday reaches to the east side of Allen County as we add Allen East Elementary students to our list of recipients.
 Again the Toledo Community Foundation one year grant has helped fund this expansion, and we are grateful for their support.

 Steve Smith, Allen East Guidance Counselor

-The addition of Wapakoneta and Cridersville Elementary Schools were also made possible by a grant from the Toledo Community Foundation.
+The addition Cridersville Elementary School was also made possible by a grant from the Toledo Community Foundation.
 This expansion took MTM into Auglaize County.

-"When Kami and I first heard about Meals til Monday we were excited to see how God was using people to help kids in We knew that this was a program that we wanted to be involved in, and we were sure that it could benefit the young people in our school district."
+"When Kami and I first heard about Meals 'til Monday we were excited to see how God was using people to help kids.
+We knew that this was a program that we wanted to be involved in, and we were sure that it could benefit the young people in our school district."

 Aaron Rex, Wapakoneta City Schools High School Principal